jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 Privacy policies
 ================

-Last modified: November 15th, 2022
+Last modified: November 17th, 2022

 Introduction
 ------------

-JupyterLab development team avoids as much as possible to use external web services.
+JupyterLab development team avoids as much as possible the use of external web services.
 However to provide some features requests to those kind of services are required (see below for a full list).
 But those features are opt-in by default (aka you need to explicitly consent to activate them).